Wandering Jew: France

 collection L'Hérésiarque et Cie (Heresiarch & Co., 1910).

-Jean d'Ormesson wow Histoire du juif errant in (1991).
+Jean d'Ormesson wrote Histoire du juif errant in (1991).

 In Simone de Beauvoir's novel Tous les Hommes sont Mortels (All Men are Mortal, 1946), the leading figure Raymond Fosca undergoes a fate similar to the wandering Jew, who is explicitly mentioned as a reference.

 Germany

 In both Gustav Meyrink's The Green Face (1916) and Leo Perutz's The Marquis of Bolibar (1920), the Wandering Jew features as a central character.

 The German writer Stefan Heym in his novel Ahasver (translated into English as The Wandering Jew) maps a story of Ahasuerus and Lucifer ranging between ancient times, the Germany of Luther and socialist East Germany.
 In Heym's depiction, the Wandering Jew is a highly sympathetic character.